maxpenner/DECT-NR-Plus-SDR/README.md

 Fractional resampling is computationally expensive.
 To reduce the computational load and enable larger bandwidths, the implicit FIR low-pass filter of the resampler can be made shorter.
 However, this also leads to more aliasing and thus to a larger EVM at the receiver.
 The resampler parameters are defined in [lib/include/dectnrp/phy/resample/resampler_param.hpp](lib/include/dectnrp/phy/resample/resampler_param.hpp).

 Another option is to disable resampling entirely and generate DECT NR+ packets directly at $1.92 MS/s$ or multiples thereof.
-The internal time of the SDR then runs at $1.92 MS/s$ and it is still possible, for example, to send out packets exactly every $10ms$.
+The internal time of the SDR then runs at $1.92 MS/s$ or multiples thereof and it is still possible, for example, to send out packets exactly every $10ms$.
 However, the packets have a wider bandwidth and are shorter in time domain.
 Fractional resampling to a DECT NR+ sample rate is disabled by setting `"enforce_dectnrp_samp_rate_by_resampling": false` in `phy.json`.

 ## Synchronization